carrol74/lbs/lab2/Report.md

 - Input Validation

   Verify that user input is in the correct format.
-For example, reject input containing "%" characters to prevent format string attacks.
+For example, reject input containing "\x90" which is typically used for used for buffer overflow exploits.

 - Static code analysis tools